Removal of defamatory video from the internet

 With the increasing activity of vigilante groups who seek to take the role of the police and combine it with the popular use of videos on the internet, individuals are finding themselves encountering a variety of online related reputational issues, for which they should be seeking legal advice as soon as possible.

 Our client, John (not his real name), was a successful businessman living in London, who had been subjected to false claims of paedophilia by vigilante paedophile hunters.
 The COVID-19 pandemic resulted in John feeling of isolated and stressed.
 This directly impacted John who started to develop an online pornography addiction, which he had never previously experienced.
 John had been using an online dating site when he was approached by a female profile claiming to be 22 years old.
 He arranged to meet the 22-year-old woman in the profile for a coffee in a nearby town.
-His stress and isolation had reached an all-time low, having been working from home for the past 9 months, so he wanted to meet somebody new, with the possibility of developing an intimate relationship.
+His stress and isolation had never been worse, having been working from home for the past 9 months, he wanted to meet somebody new, with the possibility of developing an intimate relationship.

 When John arrived at the agreed-upon location, he was met by an angry mob of vigilante paedophile hunters who proceeded to film him without his consent and named and shamed him for a crime he had not committed.
 The individuals who were behind the video, publicly stated that they often used fake online profiles to identify and confront individuals who they considered to be sexual predators or paedophiles.